What Is Pipe Fabrication?

 This document is called the Pipe Fabrication Specification.

 Every pipe and its fittings should be manufactured and assembled according to the spool drawings in the pipe fabrication specifications.

 Pipe fabricators also need to consider the size of the assembly for transportation purposes.

-It's often helpful to have subassemblies to separate large projects into more manageable elements when transporting items between the shop and project site.
+It's often helpful to have subassemblies to separate large projects into more manageable elements when transporting items between the shop and the project site.